cypherpunk-academy/2064/en/003_2064_TRON-Attack.md

 "What was that?"
 Lasse asked.

 "Who was that?"
-Sigur still asked with his face to the wall.
+Sigur asked, with his face still toward the wall.

 Klack!
 The door opened.
 Both of them turned to the door at the same time, where Lilly walked in with a broad grin: "Hi, hi!
 Too slow, boys..."